Software Networking

 Lecturers

-The course is taught by Fulvio Risso and Federico Parola.
+The course is taught by Fulvio Risso and Davide Miola.

 Class recordings

-Lectures of this class are registered and made available on the official teaching portal at Politecnico di Torino.
+Lectures are streamed live, as well as recorded and made available on the official teaching portal at Politecnico di Torino.
 Recordings are available only to enrolled students.
 Recording are made in a “best effort” way; some class recordings may not be available due to technical problems (e.g., a crash in professor's laptop) or for copyright problems (e.g., seminars given from non-Polito people).

 Slack Workspace